Bucknell-ECE/PortalBox-ManagementPortal/README.md

 `WSGIPassAuthorization On`

 to your server config, virtual host, or public/.htaccess.
-If using mod_php you will need to insure that you server config or virtual server config include a `<Directory ...>` element for the public directory which includes an `AllowOverride` rule with the value of `All` or a list including `AuthConfig`.
+If using mod_php you will need to insure that your server config or virtual server config include a `<Directory ...>` element for the public directory which includes an `AllowOverride` rule with the value of `All` or a list including `AuthConfig`.
 Other configurations may also work but are untested.

 ## Installation
 1) Clone this repository somewhere convenient.
 This will henceforth be referred to as ${PROJECT_DIRECTORY}.